-- The summary gives you a highlevel overview of the three statements with the highest scores as well as three areas of improvement for the participant.
+- Top Strengths and Top areas to improve on: The summary gives you an overview of the three statements with the highest scores as well as three areas where reviewees can improve.

 Johari's Window & Spider Chart

 With any 360-degree or Multi-reviewer Feedback exercise, we look into gap analysis by contrasting the reviewee’s own ratings against their reviewer's ratings.
 This gap analysis is presented in two ways: Johari's Window and spider chart.

 Johari's Window allows you to compare the reviewee’s self-assessment against that of other reviewers.
 All question sections within the review are reflected in a 2 by 2 matrix with 4 quadrants - Open, Hidden from others, Unknown and Blind spot.

 The main application of Johari's Window is to expand the Open quadrant as this indicates that the reviewees and the reviewers are in agreement on competencies that the reviewee uses with a high degree of mastery on a consistent basis.
 You can find a more in-depth explanation of Johari's Window here.

 The Spider Chart depicts the intensity of the difference between the self-assessment rating and that of other reviewers’ rating.
 The blue line represents the question section score for the self-assessment, whereas the red line represents the question section score for all the reviewers.

 Note: Question section score = The mean of all reviewers’ ratings to all questions within the question section, excluding self-assessment ratings.
 (See below)

 Next to the spider chart is an overview of each question section.
 The question section score is the mean of all reviewers’ ratings for all questions within the question section, excluding self-assessment.

 The scores are also represented in different colours as follows: